Gilgamech/website/www/2021/September.md

 # [9/30/2021](#09302021) - Random fact

-- The Haradrim in LOTR were from Harad, a vast land to the south of Gondor and Mordor.</li>
+- The Haradrim in LOTR were from Harad, a vast land to the south of Gondor and Mordor.
-- The Horadrim in Diablo were a brotherhood of mages formed by the Archangel Tyrael.</li>
+- The Horadrim in Diablo were a brotherhood of mages formed by the Archangel Tyrael.

 Their similar names made me think they were connected, but sadly not.